synthdude/CM2Saas/README.md

 This document is aimed towards a Qlik Sense Saas Tenant admin, that seeks to automate the process of migrating content from CM (Client Managed QSE on Windows), to QSE Saas.

 # Prerequisites
 * *License*: Make sure the Qlik SaaS license has the number of users plus one you want to move private objects for.
+Similarly, it is assumed that both environments has the same amount of entitlements in Analyzer / Professional.
+If that is not the case, non-mapped sheets will turn up as Public sheets.
 * *Qlik-CLI*: Please install Qlik-CLI from here (https://github.com/ahaydon/Qlik-Cli-Windows)
 * *PowerShell*: Please make sure that Powershell version used is v7, otherwise install PS v7.
 * *Open SSL*: Please install Open SSL to be able to create .pfx certs from here (https://slproweb.com/products/Win32OpenSSL.html).